theoladune/AIVC-Seminar/text/script.md

 # Exploit the prediction

-Ok, so fast-forward in our coding schemes.
+Ok, so fast-forward in our coding scheme.
 We've obtained motion information, we've used it through motion compensation and now we have a prediction available.
-In this codec, there are two ways of exploiting this prediction.
+In our codec, there are two ways of exploiting this prediction.

 ---